ecosensors/EcoIrrigation/README.md

 2 | Ctrl (on/off)
 3 | Outpout (Analog pin)

-The Ctrl must be LOW to power the sensors while you use the MOSFET mode The Ctrl must be HIGH to power the sensors while you use the µC mode
+The Ctrl must be LOW to power the sensor while you use the MOSFET mode.
+Change to HIGH between two measures.
+The Ctrl must be HIGH to power the sensor while you use the µC mode.
+Change to LOW between two measures.